University of Puerto Rico Nurse Anesthesia program is one of three programs in Puerto Rico.

 - PALS (Pediatric Advanced Life Support)

 An applicant, whose first language is not English, must attain a minimum score on the Test of English as a Foreign Language (TOEFL).
-Preferred overall score of 80 and minimum score of 20 on the lecture portion.
+A preferred overall score of 80 and a minimum score of 20 on the reading portion.

 University of Puerto Rico program information

 Classes are taught in Spanish, tests are given in English, most supporting texts are in English.

 CRNA School Performance